miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 SciFi.
 You've got your Asimovs, Clarkes, Stanislaws and Vinges all doing the math, such as it were.
 And you've got your Heinleins, LeGuins, and Anthonys.

 What?
+Piers Anthony who did the Xanth series?
+Yes's a silly fantasy writer, but he wrote the unsettling ***Bio of a Space Tyrant*** series.
+I mean talk about
+***hard*** SciFi, phwew!
+Piers s piercing.
+He's one of those minds that really "goes there".
+He's a misogynistic, racist apologist and you shouldn't read him.

-Pierce Anthony who did the Xanth series?
-Yes, yes, yes.
-He's a fantasy writer, but he did SciFi too.
-You should read his ***Bio of a Space Tyrant*** series.
-I mean talk about hard SciFi.
-Pierce'll pierce ya.
-He goes there and he does that.
-Think in extremes, but act in moderation.
-If you think you're doing that and think you are a truly nice guy, but people aren't responding to you that way, well maybe your version of acting in moderation is ***still*** other peoples idea of extreme.
-Ever think of that, tough guy?
-No?
-Well maybe you would have if you read ***Bio of a Space Tyrant***.
+From Piers' works, you can learn how to think in extremes, but always act in moderation.
+If you think what you're doing is fine and that and think you are a nice person, but people aren't responding to you that way, well maybe your version of acting in moderation is ***still*** other peoples idea of extreme.
+That's the kind of themes Piers explores.
+He's a master of the "what if" and what if's can be like horror movies.
+Do not read ***Bio of a Space Tyrant***.

 Okay, okay, pant, pant, pant... it's 6:45am and this time I want to wrap up my rant...
 I mean my Federalist Papers...
 I mean my daily Magnum Opus before the